lagom/lagom/docs/manual/common/concepts/PolyglotSystems.md

 ## Design driven APIs

-Lagom's interface specifications are designed to be compatible with design driven API approaches to system development.
  Lagom uses the same interfaces in Lagom to Lagom service communication.